dustinmschroeder/dustinmschroeder.github.io/research/research_page.markdown

 ![Alt text](/images/Aniso.jpg)

+Description of the Twaites sediment paper.

 *THW_Seds_Paper*

 <a name="water_detection"></a>
 ##The Detection and Characterization of Subglacial Water Systems Using Coherent Radar Sounding

+Introduction to technique state of art and context for specularity technique development need.

 ###Specularity as Measure of Water and Sediments

 ![Alt text](/images/rcs.jpg)

+Description of the specularity technique paper.

 *Spec_Technique_Paper_Examples*